-37 Capital/financial commitements
+38 Capital/financial commitements

-The directors are of the opinion that all known liabilities and committeents which are relevant in assessing the state of affairs of the Group have been taken into account in the preparation of the financial statements.
-There are no committeents for capital expenditure authorised by the Directors which has not been provided for in the financial statements as at 31 December 2021.
+The directors are of the opinion that all known liabilities and commitments which are relevant in assessing the state of affairs of the Group have been taken into account in the preparation of the financial statements.
+There are no commitments for capital expenditure authorised by the Directors which has not been provided for in the financial statements as at 31 December 2022.

-38 Contraventions
+39 Contraventions

-The Group incured a fine of N3m during the period under review (2020: NIL).
-The penalty was incurred by the Asset Management subsidiary in relation to delay in updating Director's details with Securities and Exchange Commission.
+The Group incured fines of N12.18m during the year under review (2021: N3).
+The penalty in 2022 was incurred by the Company in relation to delay in submission of post listing bond issue on bahalf of its client with Securities and Exchange Commission.

-39 Securities Trading Policy
+40 Securities Trading Policy

-In compliance with Rule 17.15 Disclosure of Dealings in Issuers'Shares, Rulebook of the Exchange 2015 (Issuers Rule) United Capital Plc maintains a Security Trading Policy which guides Directors, Audit Committee members, employees and all individuals categorized as insiders as to their dealing in the Company's shares.
+In compliance with Rule 17.15 Disclosure of Dealings in Issuers' Shares, Rulebook of the Exchange 2015 (Issuers Rule) United Capital Plc maintains a Security Trading Policy which guides Directors, Audit Committee members, employees and all individuals categorized as insiders as to their dealing in the Company's shares.
 The policy undergoes periodic reviews by the Board and is updated accordingly.
 The Company has made specific inquiries of all its Directors and other insiders and is not aware of any infringement of the policy during the period.

-40 Litigation and claims
+41 Litigation and claims

-The Group is involved in cases with claims amounting to N152m (2020: N152m).
+The Group is involved in cases with claims amounting to N260m (2021: N152m).
 Directors are of the opinion that the possibility of an outflow of resources embodying economic benefit is remote and as such no provision is required.

-41 Impact of COVID 19
+42 Impact of COVID 19